 But even with all that preparation, you may still get caught out by unexpected guests, be they carol singers, the local vicar or your long lost cousin from the Antipodes.
 For such eventualities, it helps to have a few boxes of tasty mince pies and boxes of biscuits stashed away at the back of the cupboard.
 So - like the boy scouts - you're always prepared.

-Christmas food isn't just about the big things - the turkey, and pudding and mince pies.
-What makes Christmas food so special are the flavoured butters and sauces.
-The pickles and chutneys we serve with the cold cuts.
+Christmas food isn't just about the big things - the turkey, the pudding, the cake, and the mince pies.
+What makes Christmas food so special are the stuffing, the flavoured butters and sauces, the pickles and chutneys we serve with the cold cuts.
 Many of them are so central to Christmas, that we don't make or buy them at any other time of the year.
 When was the last time outside of Christmas that made mincemeat or bread sauce?
 Have you ever tried your hand a making Cumberland Sauce or even cranberry sauce or do you tend to buy them ready-made?

 And do you ever run out of pickles and chutney in the week between Christmas and New Year however much you've bought or made to begin with?
 I do.
 Even though I'm usually very good at making my own.
 I love pickles and chutneys of all kinds and tend to nose round gift shops and garden centres to see if I can find any unusual combinations.
 So Worcestershire Sauce and Gentleman's Relish were quite well-known, but Lancashire Sauce was a new one for me.
 It's very good with cold meat in sandwiches and great added to casseroles.